batunii/Adwance/README.md

 `sudo cp -r ~/Adwance /usr/share/themes`
 5. Apply the Shell theme using Gnome Tweak Tool.

-I have put the Shell-Theme and some accompanying wallpapers with their blurred and darkened counter parts for the maximum effect!
+I have put the shell-theme and some accompanying wallpapers with their blurred and darkened counter parts for the maximum effect!